Best Egypt Tours in 2026: What to Look For and What to Avoid

 For travelers who want the same sites but with a fundamentally different experience.
 A luxury itinerary replaces the standard Nile cruise with a dahabiya — a traditional sailing vessel with just 5–6 cabins, a private deck, and a chef.
 Hotels are 5-star: Sofitel Winter Palace in Luxor, Old Cataract in Aswan, and Four Seasons in Cairo.

-Certain experiences become possible at this tier: private sunrise access at Abu Simbel, dinner on a felucca in Aswan, a dedicated Egyptologist with deep specialization in your areas of interest.
+Certain experiences become possible at this tier: private sunrise access at Abu Simbel, dinner on a felucca in Aswan, and a dedicated Egyptologist with deep specialization in your areas of interest.

 Who it suits: Anniversary and milestone travelers, luxury-focused couples, and anyone who has traveled extensively and values quality over quantity.